Susanna Wesley: Personal life

 Samuel Wesley spent time in jail twice due to his poor financial abilities, and the lack of money was a continual struggle for Susanna.
-Their house was burned down twice; during one of the fires, her son, John, nearly died and had to be rescued from the second storey window.
+Their house was burned down twice.
+During one of the fires, her son, John, nearly died and had to be rescued from the second storey window.
 She was the primary source of her children's education.

-After the second fire, Susanna was forced to place her children into different homes for nearly two years while the rectory was rebuilt.
+After the second fire, Susanna was forced to place her children into different homes for nearly two years while Epworth Rectory was rebuilt.
 During this time, the Wesley children lived under the rules of the homes they lived in.
 Susanna was mortified that her children began to use improper speech and play more than study.

 “Under no circumstances were the children permitted to have any lessons until they had reached their fifth year, but the day after their fifth birthday their formal education began.
 They attended classes for six hours and on the very first day they were supposed to learn the whole of the alphabet.
 All her children except two managed this feat, and these seemed to Susanna to be very backward.”
 “The children got a good education.
 Daughters included, they all learnt Latin and Greek and were well tutored in the classical studies that were traditional in England at that time.”